nebula-plugins/gradle-lint-plugin/README.md

 ### Auto-fixing violations

-Run `./gradlew fixGradleLint` to automatically fix your build scripts!
+Run `./gradlew fixGradleLint` (or `./gradlew fixLintGradle`, which is an alias) to automatically fix your build scripts!
 The auto-fix process lists all violations and how they were fixed (when a fix was possible):

 ![gradle-lint output](docs/images/lint-correction.png)